DFHack/scripts/docs/autojustice.rst

 ``enable autojustice``
     Enables the script.

-``autojustice -beatcitizen true``
+``autojustice -citizen beat``
-    Citizens will be convicted from crimes that have a beating punishment.
+    Citizens will be convicted from crimes up to beating punishment.

-``autojustice -J true``
+``autojustice -v jail``
-    Visitors will be convicted when their punishment has a jail time.
+    Visitors will be convicted from crimes up to jail punishment.